Particular/docs.particular.net/nservicebus/messaging/databus.md

  * Functional requirements might dictate the message to be available for a longer duration.
  * If the outbox feature in NServiceBus is enabled, the message will be removed from the incoming queue, but it might not have been processed yet.
  * If the DataBus feature is used in combination with multiple subscribers, the subscribers cannot determine who should remove the file.
  * If a messages fails it will be forwarded to the [error queue](/nservicebus/errors/).
 This message can then be retried some period after that failure.
-The databus files need to exist fot that message to be re-processed correctly.
+The databus files need to exist for that message to be re-processed correctly.

 ### AzureDataBus Implementation